 While there are many appellations for the retail associate’s role, some tag this role as beauty advisers, product promoters, and in some supermarket/ department stores settings, they are regarded as product merchandisers.

-For the simplicity of terms, let us stick to the retail associate.
+For the simplicity of the term, let us stick to the retail associate.

 The retail associate’s role is similar to that of a marketer.